-Dr. Sukari Ivester is an urban sociologist and social epidemiologist with broad interests in urban development, the social determinants of health, the politics of resistance, and urban history.
+Dr. Sukari Ivester is an urban sociologist with broad interests in urban development, the social determinants of health, the politics of resistance, and urban history.
 With a specialization as a Brazilianist, she is currently exploring the social impacts of World Cup 2014 and Olympics 2016.
-Her most recent publication explores FIFA and its policies of exclusion through the case of the Baianas do Acarajé at the World Cup 2014 in Salvador.
-In addition, Dr. Ivester is working on a comparative social historical project on urban slavery.
+Her most recent publications explore megaevents and policies of exclusion through the cases of the Baianas do Acarajé at the World Cup 2014 in Salvador da Bahia and Vila Autódromo and the Rio de Janeiro 2016 Olympics.

-Dr. Ivester teaches Medical Sociology, Urban Sociology, Sociology of Travel and Tourism, Olympics and Urban Development, Research Methods, and Social History of Brazil.
+Dr. Ivester teaches Medical Sociology, Urban Sociology, Sociology of Travel and Tourism, Olympics and Urban Development, Research Methods, and Sociology of Brazil.
 She is active in the American Sociological Association, Urban Affairs Association, Latin American Studies Association, and American Historical Association.

 More info on CSU East Bay Program in Brazil